eremenai/search-service/README.md

 - **Data storage**
   - All structured data (clients, documents, document chunks) is stored in **Postgres**.
+  - Clients enries are enriched with derived and normalized data which helps to speed up the search using indices on those normalized columns.
   - Document chunks also store an **embedding vector** column using `pgvector`, so semantic search can be executed directly inside Postgres.
   - Documents are stored as text, alongside metadata such as title, client reference and a content hash.